stephenkuc/stephenkuc/README.md

 - How to reach me **Personal: Stephen.kuc@gmail.com; Student: skuc@sandiego.edu**

 - Fun fact **I love music, sports, and video games.
-A passion project of mine is to predict fantasy football scoring year over year to help me in a league with my friends.
+The sports love ties into that current Fantasy Football project of mine -- it would be a dream to work on sports data for a living!
 Check out that project's repo here!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">